 - Diseases can Crit!
 Actually all damage a DK does can Crit! (*)

 - But there's a catch: Killing Machine.
 KM guaranteed Crits means the your Crit is useless when KM procs!
-Based on my tests, about half of my obliterates or more are used when KM is up.
-If you are really good at managing your runes, it might be more than half, but let's assume half for now.
-On my tests, my obliterates do between 40-50% of my overall damage no matter if I'm bursting, or just normally DPSing.
-So that means that if half my oblierates don't use KM, then my Crit is not being used half the time on my Oblits, so the real Crit contribution is more around 4.545% * 80% = 3.64%.
+Based on my tests, about half of my Oblits and Frost Strikes are used when KM is up.
+If you are really good at managing your resources, it might be more than half, but let's assume half for now.
+On my tests, my Frost Strikes and Oblits (2h or DW) combined do between 40-50% of my overall damage no matter if I'm bursting, or just normally DPSing.
+So that means that if half my oblierates/frost strikes don't use KM, then my Crit is not being used half the time, so the real Crit contribution is more around 4.545% * 80% = 3.64%.

 As Blizzard themselves have said, Crit and MS are equal, even in PvP.